RalZareck/Ethereum-for-Healthcare/README.md

 ```
 We can now start the setup for the ethereum network.

+## Setup Scripts

+We have made some setup scripts that can help you setup the ethereum network

 ## Ethereum node
 Here, we will see how to setup an ethereum node. note that you have repeat this process for every peer before connecting them in a network.